Underrated Marvel Comics: See Timely Results

 Guardians of the Galaxy

-The Guardians of the Galaxy might be in the spotlight thanks to the MCU but what about when they strike out on their own?
+The Guardians of the Galaxy are MCU spotlights, but what about when they strike out on their own?
 For that matter does anyone who is not Rocket Raccoon or Groot get attention?

 • Bug is a rare character from the Micronauts license that after many adventures becomes an entertaining guest character.

 • Warlock: Second Coming is the return of Adam Warlock in the modern day.
-This iteration however needs to create his own identity for he is not Jim Starlin’s character.
+It’s just, this version needs to create his own identity for he is not Jim Starlin’s character.
 This clean slate of Warlock is an exploration on the necessity of power and responsibility.
 Because without one, the other can’t properly exist.

 Spider-Man

-Spider-Man is Marvel’s biggest cash cow and with so many stories surrounding him it’s easy to forget some truly great moments.
+Spider-Man is Marvel’s biggest cash cow.
+With so many stories surrounding him, it’s easy to forget some truly great moments.

 • Peter Parker The Spectacular Spider-Man is a series focusing on the more campy side of superheroics.
 Introducing the members of underrated team of Marvel’s Outlaws it’s a good way to have a little fun.